gentry-php/gentry/README.md

 You can now run `vendor/bin/gentry`.

 ### Manual
 Download or clone the repo.
-There's an executable in the root.
+There's an executable in the `./bin` directory.

 ## Configuration
 Create a `Gentry.json` file in the root of your project.
 It uses the following